DOS Command Reference

 TOKAMOUS

-General Simulation Works's PS/2 mouse driver: a terminate-and-stay-resident program implementing the standard INT 33h mouse API (Microsoft Mouse compatible, plus the CuteMouse wheel extension).
+TOKAMOUS is the General Simulation Works PS/2 mouse driver.
+It is a terminate-and-stay-resident (TSR) program.
+It supplies the standard INT 33h mouse interface, which is Microsoft Mouse compatible.
+It also supplies the CuteMouse wheel extension.

-No arguments: it installs itself and returns to the prompt, or is loaded from AUTOEXEC.BAT with LH TOKAMOUS to load high into a TOKAEMM upper memory block when one is free.
-Once resident, it prints:
+The driver installs itself and returns to the prompt.
+AUTOEXEC.BAT loads it with LH TOKAMOUS, which puts it in a TOKAEMM upper memory block when one is free.
+After the installation, it prints:

 Toka-DOS mouse driver installed.